fbpx

 Loughborough University

-Campus university with a strong community.
-Most first-years live on campus.
-The town is small and student-friendly.
+Campus university with a strong close-knit community.
+Most first-year students live on campus in purpose-built accommodation.
+The town is small and student-friendly with everything accessible on foot or by bicycle.

 North West